 - quotes from J.K.
 Rowling about subjects that are unrelated to the Wizarding World.

-- content related to her work set outside of the wizarding world.
+- content related to her works set outside of the wizarding world.

-- News articles about J.K.
-Rowling’s work set outside of the wizarding world will no longer be shared to our Facebook or Instagram.
+- As of January 18, 2021, editorials, features, listicles, reviews, and literary analysis of J.K.
+Rowling’s works set outside of the wizarding world will no longer be shared to our Facebook or Instagram.

-- All tweets sent upon publication of editorials, features, listicles, news articles, or other posts related to J.K.
-Rowling or her work set outside of the wizarding world will have the hashtag #JKR.
+- All tweets sent upon publication of editorials, features, listicles, reviews, or literary analysis related to J.K.
+Rowling or her works set outside of the wizarding world will have the hashtag #JKR.
 Twitter users can easily mute this hashtag so that these posts will not appear on their feeds.

 We are always striving to do what is best for our community, so these policies may change over time based on the feedback of our staff and readers.
 If you would like to leave any feedback on these policies, please use the contact form below.

 While our commitment to the community at this time is largely focused on inclusivity following J.K.
 Rowling’s statements, we also want to acknowledge the domestic violence she faced that clearly continues to inflict trauma on her to this day.
 It is our immutable stance that domestic abuse is not acceptable in any relationship, regardless of gender, wealth, or status.
 If you or someone you know is in such a situation, we urge you to seek help by contacting the National Domestic Violence Hotline.